JHebenstreit48/PixelProse-API/src/seeds/Notes/LanguagesPages/CFamilyNotes/CSharpNotes/Basics/CoreConcepts/Console.md

 The ReadLine method waits for the user to enter text and press Enter.
 It reads the entire line of input and returns it as a string.

+- In other words it pauses the program and waits for the users input.

 ```csharp
 Console.WriteLine("Enter your name:");
 string name = Console.ReadLine();